subatomicglue/flaming-monkey-head-musicplayer/README.md

-# Flaming Monkey Head Music Player
+# Flaming Monkey Head - Local Music Player

 (yes, we know that chimps are apes, but Ape Head doesn't have as good a ring to it, now does it?)